 Bubble solution tip:

-The trick here, as with all bubble mixtures, is to try to avoid rapidly stirring or swishing soap.
+The trick here, as with all bubble mixtures, is to avoid rapidly stirring or swishing soap.
 That will create a lot of foam and froth, and you’ll have problems blowing any bubbles.
 You want to keep the detergent as close to its normal, liquid state as possible.
 I just kept encouraging the girls to dip their straws in and out of the soap slowly and gently.

 Check it out!
 I was so amazed at how well these bubble pipes worked!
 We were actually able to gently transfer our bubble blobs to a solid surface and then we’d blow another string of bubbles and gently transfer it on to the first blob.
 We’d repeat again and again, and we ended up making some decent bubble structures!